J0-o/kotormods/README.md

 # Knights of the Old Republic MODS & FIXES
+## BOTH
+### Texture Conflict Checker
+Texture conflict checker for K1 and K2.
+Place in your game directory and open it.
+It will list all conflicting textures, in the override folder, and allow you to choose which version to keep.
+Unwanted textures are moved to a texture_duplicates folder and can be restored through the tool.
 ## KOTOR 1
 ### Resolution Patcher
 Alternative to UNIWS patcher.
 Enables for widescreen resolutions and borderless fullscreen.